 He would later become chief of surgery as well as chief of staff at St. Luke's Episcopal Hospital and president of the Texas Surgical Society.
 In 1972, he became a clinical professor of surgery at Baylor College of Medicine.
 Dr. Seybold served as a consultant in surgery at what was then known as UT M.D.
 Anderson Hospital and Tumor Institute and also was on the active staff of Methodist and Hermann hospitals.

-Each year, the Foundation selects a leader in the field of surgery who demonstrates a strong commitment to excellent surgical care and research and who carries on the tradition of outstanding care established by Dr. Seybold.
-This lectureship includes rounds with Baylor residents and morning grand rounds lecture to the Baylor surgery department, St. Luke’s staff and Kelsey-Seybold surgery staff.
+Each year, KRF selects a leader in the field of surgery who demonstrates a strong commitment to excellent surgical care and research and who carries on the tradition of outstanding care established by Dr. Seybold.
+This lectureship includes rounds with BCM residents and a morning grand rounds lecture to the BCM, Baylor St. Luke’s Medical Center, and Kelsey-Seybold Clinic surgery staffs.

 J. Charles Dickson, MD Award for Outstanding Resident Research in Otolaryngology